psadmin-io/talk.ib-i-hardly-knew-ye/slides/overview.md

 ???

-1. The service operation is published and enters the message queue.
+1. Published to the message queue
-    * The instance is written to the PSAPMSGPUBHDR table in the database, but is not yet dispatched.
+    * The instance is written to the PSAPMSGPUBHDR table
+        * Not yet dispatched.
     * The broker dispatcher process picks up the service operation instance from its queue.
-    * During this stage, the service operation instance status in the Service Operations Monitor is New.
+    * Status is New.
-1. The broker dispatcher process passes the service operation instance to the broker handler process.
+2. Broker dispatcher process passes to the broker handler process.
-    * During this stage, the service operation instance status in the Service Operations Monitor is Started.
+    * Status is Started.
-1. The broker handler process accepts the service operation instance, reads the data, and runs the routing rules to determine where the publication needs to be delivered.
+3. Broker handler process accepts runs the routing rules
-    * The broker handler process then writes a publication contract in the PSAPMSGPUBCON table and notifies the publication contractor service that it has an item to process.
+    * The contract is written to the PSAPMSGPUBCON table and notifies the publication contractor
+    * Status is Working.
+4. Now in publication contact queue
+    * Status of the publication contract is New
-    * During this stage, the service operation instance status in the Service Operation Monitor is Working.
+    * Status of the service operation instance is Done
-1. After the service operation is stored in the publication contact queue, the status of the publication contract in the Service Operations Monitor is New, the service operation instance status is Done, and the publication dispatcher process picks up the publication contract from its queue.
+    * Publication dispatcher process picks up the publication contract from its queue.
-1. The publication dispatcher process passes the service operation instance to the publication handler process.
+5. Publication dispatcher process passes to the publication handler process.
-    * During this stage, the publication contract status in the Service Operations Monitor is Started.
+    * Status is Started.

 ---
 # Asynchronous Services